Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Scenarios.md

 ```

 There are a few key things to note here:
-1. The constants class will need to inherit from `UnitySimulationScenarioConstants` to be compatible with the Run in Unity Simulation window.
-Deriving from `UnitySimulationScenarioConstants` will add a few key properties to the constants class that are needed to coordinate a Unity Simulation run.
+1. The Constants class will need to inherit from `UnitySimulationScenarioConstants` to be compatible with the Run in Unity Simulation window.
+Deriving from `UnitySimulationScenarioConstants` will add a few key properties to the Constants class that are needed to coordinate a Unity Simulation run.
 2. Make sure to include the `[Serializable]` attribute on a constant class.
-This will ensure that the constants can be manipulated from the Unity inspector.
+This will ensure that the Constants can be manipulated from the Unity inspector.
-3. A scenario class's `SerializeToJson()` and `DeserializeFromJson()` methods can be overriden to implement custom serialization strategies.
+3. A scenario class's `SerializeToJson()` and `DeserializeFromJson()` methods can be overridden to implement custom serialization strategies.

-Follow the instructions below to generate a scenario configuration file to modify your scenario constants and randomizers in a built player:
+Follow the instructions below to generate a scenario configuration file to modify your scenario Constants and Randomizers in a built player:
 1. Click the serialize constants button in the scenario's inspector window.
 This will generate a `scenario_configuration.json` file and place it in the project's Assets/StreamingAssets folder.
 2. Build your player.
 The new player will have a [ProjectName]_Data/StreamingAssets folder.
 A copy of the `scenario_configuration.json` file previously constructed in the editor will be found in this folder.
 3. Change the contents of the `scenario_configuration.json` file.
 Any running player thereafter will utilize the newly authored values.